Get 10% off your first order with the code: FIRST-10

 Cotoneaster dammeri 'Evergreen' - Dammer's Cotoneaster

-With its evergreen foliage, compact habit and vigorous growth, the Cotoneaster dammeri ‘Evergreen’ – Dammer cotoneaster is an excellent groundcover bush for dressing a large slope.
+With its evergreen foliage, compact habit and vigorous growth, Cotoneaster dammeri ‘Evergreen’ – Dammer cotoneaster is an excellent groundcover shrub for dressing a large slope.
 It reaches 40 cm in height and spreads to 2 metres wide at maturity.
 Its dense foliage helps limit weed growth and greens bare soil thanks to its small, dark green, thick and leathery ovate leaves.
 In June it produces white flowering streaked with pink and slightly scented.
 These small single flowers then turn into small spherical red berries.
 Easy to grow and maintain, it thrives even in shade and in poor, dry soils.
 It is hardy down to −23 °C.

 Plant it alongside a variegated-foliage euonymus such as Euonymus fortunei ‘Emerald Gaiety’ and a Forsythia ‘Marée d’or’ with golden-yellow spring flowering.